ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - Live instrument view
 - Python scripts
 - Live reduction:
-  - Powder: 1D and 2D live view
+  - Powder diffraction: 1D and 2D live view
   - Single crystal: Q-space display and HKL lists do not need to be live

 ## Future